 UBS operates as a group with five business divisions (Wealth Management, Wealth Management Americas, Retail & Corporate, Asset Management - previously referred to as Global Asset Management - and the Investment Bank) and a Corporate Center.
 Each of the business divisions and the Corporate Center are described below.
-A description of the Group's strategy can be found in the Annual Report 2014, on pages 39-41 (inclusive) of the English version; a description of the business divisions and the Corporate Center can be found in the Annual Report 2014, on pages 46-62 (inclusive) of the English version.
+A description of the Group's strategy can be found in the Annual Report 2014, on pages 39-41 (inclusive) of the English version; a description of the businesses, strategies, clients, organizational structures, products and services of the business divisions and the Corporate Center can be found in the Annual Report 2014, on pages 46-62 (inclusive) of the English version.